jafar-sadiq-1/apna-demo/README.md

 # apna-demo
 This is my first git account by the way.
 <br>
-Author - Mohammed Jafar Sadiq
+Author - Mohammed Jafar Sadiqs